pavanbadempet/A-Healthcare-System-using-Machine-Learning-Techniques-for-Disease-Prediction-with-Chatbot-Assistance/docs/MASTER_PROJECT_REPORT.md

 ## CHAPTER 9: CONCLUSION & FUTURE ENHANCEMENT

 ### 9.1 CONCLUSION
-The **AIO Healthcare System** successfully meets the objective of providing an accessible, accurate, and intelligent healthcare assistant.
+The **AI Healthcare System** successfully meets the objective of providing an accessible, accurate, and intelligent healthcare assistant.
 By modernizing the stack to use **XGBoost** and **FastAPI**, we achieved significantly lower latency and higher reliability compared to legacy systems.
 The integration of **Generative AI** transforms the application from a simple calculator into a proactive health partner.

 ### 9.2 FUTURE ENHANCEMENT
 1.  **Mobile Application**: Utilizing React Native to deploy the system as an Android/iOS app.